Shopping

 Check to make sure the seller offers returns or even a sleep trial run that allows you to try out your new mattress before you commit.

-Best hybrid mattress for back pain: Helix Midnight
+Most comfortable mattress for back pain: Helix Midnight

-You can choose between two hypoallergenic top fabrics: A 100% poly cover or a 50/50 cooling cover (polyester and polyethylene) for overheated sleepers.
-You can also upgrade to Helix Midnight Elite, which offers Helix’s most advanced support system, with zoned lumber support and full perimeter reinforcement.
+You can also choose between two hypoallergenic top fabrics: A 100% poly cover or a 50/50 cooling cover (polyester and polyethylene) for overheated sleepers.
+You can also upgrade to the Helix Midnight Elite, which offers Helix’s most advanced support system, with zoned lumber support and full perimeter reinforcement.

 Helix offers financing, free returns, a 100-night sleep trial period, and a 10-year warranty.